maidsafe/rfcs/proposed/Launcher-as-a-service.md

 - The payload format for this request shall be a CBOR encoded structure of the following:
 ```
 struct Request {
-    launcher_string      : String, // This must be the one supplied by Launcher
+    launcher_string      : String, // This shall be the one supplied by Launcher
     nonce                : sodiumoxide::crypto::box_::Nonce,
     public_encryption_key: sodiumoxide::crypto::box_::PublicKey, // from <App-Asymm-Keys>
 }